Billingegroup/group_git_workflow/README.md

 1. You would also need to have [git](https://git-scm.com/) installed on your computer.
 1. Read chapters 15 and 16 of **Effective Computation in Physics** by Scopatz and Huff (it is strongly recommended that you get a copy, but we do have).
-1. We also recommend [PyCharm](http://www.jetbrains.com/pycharm/) because
+1. We also recommend [PyCharm](http://www.jetbrains.com/pycharm/) as an IDE/editor because
   * It's powerful.
   * It makes rebasing much easier.
   * It's widely used in the group, so you can get help easily.